Jessica Delfino: New York Annual Funny Songs Festival

-In June 2012, Jessica Delfino organized the First Annual Funny Songs Festival in New York City, "a four-day event that bills itself as the city’s first comedy music festival," featuring performers including Rob Paravonian, Jen Kwok, Ben Lerman, Soce the Elemental Wizard, Mindy Raf, Carolyn Castiglia, Myq Kaplan, Micah Sherman, and Jessica Delfino herself, among many others.
-The festival is scheduled to occur from Thursday, June 7, 2012, through Sunday, June 10, 2012, in Manhattan's Lower East Side neighborhood, and Delfino and the festival were the subjects of feature articles in The New York Times, Time Out New York, and numerous other publications.
+In June 2012, Jessica Delfino organized the First Annual Funny Songs Festival in New York City, "a four-day event that bills itself as the city's first comedy music festival," featuring performers including Rob Paravonian, Jen Kwok, Ben Lerman, Soce the Elemental Wizard, Mindy Raf, Carolyn Castiglia, Myq Kaplan, Micah Sherman, and Jessica Delfino herself, among many others.
+The festival occurred from Thursday, June 7, 2012, through Sunday, June 10, 2012, in Manhattan's Lower East Side neighborhood, and Delfino and the festival were the subjects of feature articles in The New York Times, Time Out New York, and numerous other publications.

+The Mom Report

+Delfino wrote and voiced a weekly parenting segment on WABT 96.7 FM radio as part of Gary Cee's Morning Show from December 2021 to April 2023.

+Poconos Underground Comedy

+In 2024, Delfino and fellow comedian Boris Khaykin started a monthly comedy show together called Poconos Underground Comedy at Newberry's Yard of Ale.

 Politics

 Delfino managed the 2005 mayoral campaign of Christopher X. Brodeur, and she was featured in the 2009 documentary, The Promise of New York.

+The Times-Tribune

+Jessica Delfino joined The Times-Tribune as a political reporter in May 2024.
+During her tenure, she was invited to a fishing trip with Governor Josh Shapiro of Pennsylvania, where she conducted an exclusive interview with him.
+She also covered the 2024 political election for the news outlet and was part of the press detail that accompanied Vice President Kamala Harris and Second Gentleman Doug Emhoff.
+Additionally, she reported on political rallies for both Donald Trump and Kamala Harris.

+During her tenure, Delfino conducted interviews with Pennsylvania congressmen U.S. Representative Rob Bresnahan (R-8, Pa.), U.S. Representative Matt Cartwright (D-8, Pa) and former U.S. Senator Bob Casey Jr.

 Writing

 Delfino wrote for MTV's game show, I Bet You Will.
-Later, Morgan Spurlock hired her to write songs for his recent documentary film, What Would Jesus Buy?.
+Later, Morgan Spurlock hired her to write songs for his 2007 documentary film, What Would Jesus Buy?.

 Delfino writes a blog that Wil Wheaton called "the funniest thing I've ever read."
 Her blog has since been moved to her website.
 She has also been a regular contributor for TNT's Saving Grace television series blog.

 In 2016, Delfino wrote a weekly cannabis-themed Twitter round-up column for High Times called Toasted Tweets.

 Through 2017–2020, she went on to write about parenting and cannabis for High Times and pen pieces about parenting for The Atlantic, Huffington Post, VH1, and The Week, and satire for McSweeney's Internet Tendencies, Working Mother, The New Yorker, and The New York Times.

 She also was a contributor in the writer's room on Adult Swim's Mr. Punk Goes To Washington and for Bravo.